Litauen/docs.bannerlordmodding.lt/editor/editor.md

 ### Does not start

+- If installeds on another drive than the main game it will not start
-- Version mismatch with the base game - does not start at all, no process - install same version
+- Version mismatch with the base game - does not start at all, no process - install same version (not always true)
 - Hanged previous process - Close on Steam or check the Task Manager, kill the old process

 ### Closes when Play button is clicked